Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Discussion

-Previous quantum algorithms, including the MQB approach, can potentially have a smaller quantum resource scaling for electronic degrees of freedom than our cMQB method: $\log_2(N_\mathrm{CSF})< N_\mathrm{o}$ for the complete CSF basis~\cite{QC_QD_Ivano1, QC_QD_Ivano2, ChemSci_MDB_2021} since the CSF space is a subspace of the spin orbital Fock space.
-However, the simulation cost $N_\mathrm{op}$ scales as $O(N_\mathrm{CSF}^2)$ in the existing quantum simulation approaches, whereas our mapping scales as $O(N_\mathrm{o}^4)$ (Fig.~\ref{fig:comparison}b).
-Furthermore, an equivalent approach would require fully diagonalizing the FCI Hamiltonian on a classical computer at a prohibitive cost ($O(N_\mathrm{CSF}^3)$), whereas our approach requires only the pre-calculation of electron integrals that scales as $O(N_\mathrm{o}^4)$.
-The GBOA is valid approximation in many photo-initiated reactions provided that the photon energy absorbed by a system is known so that we can correctly reduce the number of BO states according to that energy window.
-However, the GBOA breaks down in strong field processes due to the high energy and strong correlation.
-Furthermore, even if the number of BO states can be reduced, the BO states are obtained by approximate For the nuclear degrees of freedom, our approach has an advantage over other digital or hybrid quantum algorithms for molecular quantum dynamics~\cite{QC_QD_Ivano1, QC_QD_Ivano2} since our approach has the same resource scaling as the MQB mapping~\cite{ChemSci_MDB_2021} due to the direct mapping on the bosonic modes.
+Previous quantum algorithms, including the MQB approach, can potentially have a smaller quantum resource scaling for electronic degrees of freedom than our method: $\log_2(N_\mathrm{CSF})< N_\mathrm{o}$ for the complete CSF basis~\cite{QC_QD_Ivano1, QC_QD_Ivano2, ChemSci_MDB_2021} since the CSF space is a subspace of the spin orbital Fock space.
+However, the simulation cost $N_\mathrm{op}$ would scale as $O(N_\mathrm{CSF}^2)$ for electronic degrees of freedom in existing quantum simulation approaches, whereas the cMQB mapping scales as $O(N_\mathrm{o}^4)$ [Fig.~\ref{fig:comparison}(b)].
+For the nuclear degrees of freedom, our approach has an advantage over other digital or hybrid quantum algorithms for molecular quantum dynamics~\cite{QC_QD_Ivano1, QC_QD_Ivano2} since our approach has the same resource scaling as the MQB mapping~\cite{ChemSci_MDB_2021} due to the direct mapping on the bosonic modes.

+The GBOA reduces $N_\mathrm{op}$ to $O(N_\mathrm{BO}^2)$, and its use is justified where a limited number of BO electronic states are accessible at different nuclear geometries.
+Nevertheless, even if the number of BO states can be reduced, the BO states may be obtained approximately since an exact pre-calculation would require fully diagonalizing the FCI or CASCI Hamiltonian on a classical computer at a prohibitive cost ($O(N_\mathrm{CSF}^3)$), whereas the cMQB approach requires only the pre-calculation of electron integrals that scales as $O(N_\mathrm{o}^4)$.
+Highly accurate electronic structure methods have a cost scaling greater than our approach ($O(N_\mathrm{o}^{6\sim8})$)~\cite{EOM-CCSDT}, whereas methods with a lower accuracy require careful characterization.
+Furthermore, the scalar coupling terms $\sum_\nu \bra{\Phi_j^{\mathrm{BO}}}\tfrac{\partial^2}{\partial Q^2_\nu}\ket{\Phi_k^{\mathrm{BO}}}$ are impractical to calculate for most electronic structure methods and are often neglected, whereas the analogous terms are easily included in our pre-BO approach.